OCD Therapy in London & Online (Obsessive-Compulsive Disorder)

 Obsessive Compulsive Disorder (OCD) is a common difficulty among the UK population.
 If you are struggling with OCD, chances are your life is being disrupted by difficult thoughts and rituals (compulsions) taking away precious time for your everyday activities.
 Counselling, Therapy and CBT can be the answer to your issues.
 OCD therapy can provide you with the tools to take back control and live the life that you want.
 Read on to find out more about Obsessive-Compulsive Disorder and get in touch with one our our expert OCD Therapists to get professional OCD therapy in London & Online today.

-OCD is an anxiety-based issue, characterised by distressing thoughts, or obsessions, which lead a person to feel compelled to carry out an action in order to dispel the distressing thoughts and associated anxiety.
-OCD can range from mild to severe in terms of the distress it causes and the impact it has upon an individual’s life.
-Being absorbed by obsessional thoughts and engaging in lengthy compulsive behaviours can take up a lot of time and energy which interferes and takes time away from engaging on other, more valuable activities.
+OCD is an anxiety-based issue characterised by distressing thoughts or obsessions, which lead a person to feel compelled to act to dispel the distressing thoughts and associated anxiety.
+Obsessive Compulsive Disorder can range from mild to severe in terms of the distress it causes and the impact it has on an individual’s life.
+Being absorbed by obsessional thoughts and engaging in lengthy compulsive behaviours can take up a lot of time and energy, which interferes and takes time away from engaging in other, more valuable activities.

 This can lead to OCD having a detrimental impact upon various aspects of a person’s life, including school, work, hobbies and relationships.
-A large number of people who experience OCD also suffer with depression making it an even more challenging problem to overcome.
-Our OCD therapists are highly knowledgeable and experienced who can work with you to develop a tailored OCD therapy plan.
-We can help you to tackle your OCD, to reduce the distress it causes as well as the impact it has upon you life so it no longer has a hold over you.
+Many people who experience OCD also suffer from depression, making it an even more challenging problem to overcome.
+Our OCD therapists are highly knowledgeable and experienced.
+They can work with you to develop a tailored OCD therapy plan.
+We can help you tackle your OCD, reduce the distress it causes and the impact it has upon your life, so it no longer has a hold over you.

 OCD consists of, as the term implies, obsessions and compulsions.
 Obsessions are unwanted and persistent thoughts and images that enter your mind that cause you to feel uneasy, anxious and/or disgusted.